Morepranay2023/aman-ecommerce-sales-dashboard/README.md

 ## 📊 Overview
 This is an interactive sales dashboard built with **[Power BI /  Excel]** to analyze the performance of an e-commerce business.
 It provides insights into revenue, profit, quantity sold, and customer behavior.
+- Built an interactive Power BI dashboard tracking ₹438K total sales, 5,615 units sold, -and ₹37K profit across states, categories, and payment modes
+- Analyzed sales by state, identifying Maharashtra as the top-performing region, followed -by Madhya Pradesh, Uttar Pradesh, and Delhi
+- Segmented product performance by category — Clothing led at 63% of quantity sold, -followed by Electronics (21%) and Furniture (17%)
+- Designed a profit-by-sub-category view, surfacing Printers and Bookcases as the -highest-margin products (~₹8K+ and ₹8K profit respectively)
+- Built a monthly profit trend chart, highlighting seasonal dips (May, June, December)
+- vs. peak months (January–March, August, October–November) for business planning
+- Tracked payment mode distribution (COD 44%, UPI 21%, Debit 13%, Credit 12%, EMI 10%)
+  to support checkout/payment strategy insights

 ## 📈 Key Metrics
 - **Total Amount:** $438K